lcaparroz/dotfiles/README.md

 ## Dependencies

-The following softwares must be installed prior to configuring these dotfiles:
+The following software must be installed prior to configuring these dotfiles:

 ### Common (cross OS)